Dead (musician): Personality

 In interviews, fellow musicians often described Dead as odd and introverted.
 Hellhammer described Dead as "a very strange personality […] depressed, melancholic and dark."
 Likewise, Euronymous once said, "I honestly think Dead is mentally insane.
 Which other way can you describe a guy who does not eat, in order to get starving wounds?
 Or who has a T-shirt with funeral announcements on it?"
 Former Mayhem drummer Kjetil Manheim later likened Dead's personality to that of Marvin the Paranoid Android.
 Some authors have speculated that Dead may have had Cotard's syndrome, a very rare condition that manifests in believing one's body is not that of a living human but instead a corpse.

 According to Faust: "[Dead] wasn't a guy you could know very well.
 I think even the other guys in Mayhem didn't know him very well.
 He was hard to get close to.
 I met him two weeks before he died.
 I'd met him maybe six to eight times, in all.
 He had lots of weird ideas.
 I remember Aarseth was talking about him and said he did not have any humor.
 He did, but it was very obscure.
 Honestly, I don't think he was enjoying living in this world, which of course resulted in the suicide."

 Stian "Occultus" Johannsen, who briefly took over as vocalist after Dead's suicide, remarked that Dead did not even possess a normal perception of himself: "He [Dead] didn't see himself as human; he saw himself as a creature from another world.
 He said he had many visions that his blood has frozen in his veins, that he was dead.
 That is the reason he took that name.
 He knew he would die."

 According to a longtime pen pal known as "Old Nick", Ohlin disliked technology.
-He would only ever write letters to himself or others using longhand style and would never resort to the use of a personal computer.
+He would only ever write letters to himself or others using longhand style and would never resort to the use of a PC.
 Old Nick concluded "technology in general made him [feel] uncomfortable.
 He just rejected it altogether, finding refuge [instead] in a world made of forests and woodlands."
 Dead also had an unusual interest with porphyria due to its connection to the mythology of vampirism.
-In his letters, Dead expressed a fascination with the occult, even stating that his great grandmother practiced white magic before.
+In his letters, Dead expressed a fascination with the occult, even stating that his great-grandmother had practiced white magic.
 Dead stated that for a time, specifically to better understand his near death experience, he had attempted before to perform his own rituals but was ultimately unsuccessful in his practices.